-Statement should not normally exceed 5 typed pages.
-Detailed discussion and evidence should be confined to the appropriate evidence section.
-PCCTP-6 Evidence of Effective Teaching or Librarianship A table with the candidate's cumulative teaching evaluation data must be included.
-For librarians, use alternate form PCCTP-6L and include evaluations documenting professional achievements.
-See Guidelines for Documentation of Standards for Tenure and Promotion for additional information.
-PCCTP-7 Evidence of Scholarship See Guidelines for Documentation of Standards for Tenure and Promotion below for suggested evidence.
-PCCTP-8 Evidence of Service See Guidelines for Documentation of Standards for Tenure and Promotion below for suggested evidence.
-PCCTP-9 List of Supporting Materials PCCTP-10 Curriculum Vitae PCCTP-11 Other Items Campus specific policy may dictate the inclusion of certain items in Other Items.
-PCCTP-12 Addenda If referred to in the file, material information arising as a consequence of actions taken prior to the campus vote, for example (i) letters from outside evaluators solicited before but received after the campus review process is initiated; (ii) notification of acceptance of a manuscript referred to in the file; (iii) publication of books or articles which had been accepted prior to initiation of the review process; and (iv) published reviews of a candidate's work which appear after initiation of the review process.
-PCCTP-13 Summary of Teaching Evaluations Not prepared or inserted by the candidate.
-Not applicable for librarians.
-PCCTP-14 External Reviews of Scholarship External evaluations of a candidate's
+Statement should not normally

+exceed 5 typed pages.
+Detailed

+discussion and evidence should be

+confined to the appropriate evidence

+section.

+PCCTP-6 Evidence of Effective Teaching or A table with the candidate's

+Librarianship teaching history must be included

+1 with a semester-by-semester list of

+sections taught.
+For librarians, use

+alternate form PCCTP-6L and

+include evaluations documenting

+professional achievements.
+See

+Guidelines for Documentation of

+Standards for Tenure and Promotion

+for additional information.

+PCCTP-7 Evidence of Scholarship See Guidelines for Documentation

+rccir-/ Evidence of Scholarship of Standards for Tenure and

+Promotion below for suggested evidence.

+PCCTP-8 Evidence of Service See Guidelines for Documentation

+PCC1P-8 Evidence of Service

+of Standards for Tenure and

+Promotion below for suggested

+DOCUMD O T' CC ' NA ' 1 evidence.

+PCCTP-9 List of Supporting Materials

+PCCTP-10 Curriculum Vitae

+PCCTP-11 Other Items Campus specific policy may dictate

+the inclusion of certain items in

+DOCUMENTAL AND ADDRESS OF THE PROPERTY OF THE Other Items.

+PCCTP-12 Addenda If referred to in the file, material

+information arising as a consequence

+of actions taken prior to the campus

+vote, for example (i) letters from

+outside evaluators solicited before

+but received after the campus review

+process is initiated; (ii) notification

+of acceptance of a manuscript

+referred to in the file; (iii)

+publication of books or articles

+which had been accepted prior to

+initiation of the review process; and

+(iv) published reviews of a

+candidate's work which appear after

+initiation of the review process.

+PCCTP-13 Summary of Teaching Evaluations Not prepared or inserted by the

+candidate.
+Not applicable for

+librarians.

-scholarly or creative achievements and other professional activities received by the candidate, department, division or campus.
+PCCTP-14 External Reviews of Scholarship External evaluations of a candidate's scholarly or creative achievements and other professional activities received by the candidate, department, division or campus.
 Not prepared or inserted by the candidate.

 PCCTP-15A Division Chair's Letter (if Levels of review may vary by

 applicable) campus.

 PCCTP-15B Associate Dean for Academic Levels of review may vary by

 Affairs Letter (if applicable) campus.

 PCCTP-15C Local Tenure and Promotion

 Committee Letter

 PCCTP-15D Campus Dean's Letter

 PCCTP-15E Palmetto College Campuses Tenure

 and Promotion Committee Letter

 PCCTP-15F Executive Vice Chancellor and Vice

 Provost Letter

 PCCTP-15G Palmetto College Chancellor Letter

 PCCTP-15H Provost's Letter